-How will this question help you: you are seeking to which degree the candidate is able to react to criticism, how they will respond to the situation and how it affects their work performance.
-For example, if someone is sensitive they may not even respond to the situation and as a result will not be able to perform for the rest of the day.
+How this question will help you: this question accesses to what degree the candidate is able to react to criticism, how they will respond to the situation and how it affects their work performance.
+For example, if someone is sensitive they may not even respond to the situation and as a result, will not be able to perform for the rest of the day.
 On the other hand, if someone is objective it will not affect their performance and will go about business as usual.

 2. Describe how you would handle a situation if you were required to finish multiple tasks by the end of the day, and there was no conceivable way that you could finish them.

-How will this question help you: the goal of this question is to understand the degree in which the candidate will have the ability to raise to their manager the need for an extension.
-You are seeking to measure the extent to which someone will raise the concern of not being able to complete the task or if someone will withhold information by not raising the concern.
+How this question will help you: the goal of this question is to understand how easy it is for the candidate to ask their manager for an extension.
+You are seeking to measure the extent to which someone will raise the concern of not being able to complete the task or if someone will withhold that information.

 3. Can you describe the situation when you had a different opinion than your boss or colleague and your opinion proved correct at the end?

 4. Describe a situation where you were worried about the result of a project you were handling with a team member.
-How did you go about in expressing your opinion to change direction ?
+How did you go about expressing your opinion to change direction?